lsuhadolnik/dynamics-entitycodegen/README.md

 When on Dynamics Form, click on the plugin icon.
 The generated C# code will show, allowing you to copy it with a click of a button.

+## TODO

+-   Test all field types - what fields are there?
+(TODO)
+-   Reliability - when opened on another site / not on form
+-   Reliability - when on form, but not connected to worker

 ## Planned actions

 -   Generate an entity when opened